Anish144/Anish144.github.io/_pages/about.md

 News
 ======
+- Sep 2025: The full version of "Estimating Interventional Distributions with Uncertain Causal Graphs through Meta-Learning" accepted at NeurIPS 2025.
 - July 2025: "Estimating Interventional Distributions with Uncertain Causal Graphs through Meta-Learning" accepted at the Scaling Up Intervention Models workshop at ICML 2025.
 We show that meta-learning enables accurate learning of interventional distributions directly from data, taking model uncertainty (causal structure and mechanism) into account.
 - May 2025: "Continuous Bayesian Model Selection for Multivariate Causal Discovery accepted at ICML 2025.
 We show that in the multivariate setting Bayesian model selection outperforms other methods in observational causal discovery tasks.
 - March 2025: Won the [G-Research Early Career Researcher Grant](https://www.gresearch.com/news/g-research-march-2025-grant-winners/).